Punisher: 2000s

 A 12-issue miniseries by writer Garth Ennis and artist Steve Dillon, again titled The Punisher (April 2000 – March 2001), under the Marvel Knights imprint, revived the character's popularity.
 An ongoing series titled The Punisher (37 issues, August 2001 – February 2004), primarily by Ennis and Dillon, followed.
 The series had a tone of black comedy.
 In 2004, Ennis began a new ongoing series under Marvel's mature-readers imprint, MAX.
-Ennis compared his approach to the character to the films Dirty Harry, Death Wish, The Killer, and Léon: The Professional.
-He disavowed any serious intent to the violence of the series and argued that his only purpose was entertainment.
+Ennis compared his approach to the character to the films Dirty Harry, Death Wish, The Killer, and Léon: The Professional, and disavowed any serious intent to the series's violence, arguing that his only purpose was entertainment.
 In the course of the series, various characters attempt to emulate the Punisher's murderous approach to justice according to their own value systems, and are themselves killed by the Punisher.
+Ennis also views the character as similar to Judge Dredd.

+Garth Ennis wrote many Punisher stories in the 2000s.

-Continuing his run on the character, Garth Ennis used the freedom of the MAX imprint to write more realistic and hard-edged stories in the series Punisher MAX.
-Ennis has stated that he would "like to see less superheroes"; this desire is reflected in the gritty, realistic tone and the anti-heroic portrayals of both the title character and Nick Fury, who makes guest appearances in the series.
+Continuing his run on the character, Ennis used the freedom of the MAX imprint to write more realistic and hard-edged stories.
+The first of these was the miniseries Born (2003) by Garth Ennis and Darick Robertson further examines Castle's roots, tracing them back to his last tour of the Vietnam War, where he undergoes a psychological transformation into the Punisher to survive a massive assault on his fortification by the combined forces of the Viet Cong and the North Vietnamese Army.
+Ennis continued the adventures of this alternate version of the character in the series Punisher MAX.
+Ennis has stated that he would "like to see less superheroes"; this desire is reflected in the gritty, anti-heroic portrayals of both the title character and Nick Fury, who makes guest appearances in the series.
 Ennis introduces a prominent new recurring villain for Castle, the brutal sadistic mercenary Barracuda.
+The tone of Ennis' Punisher stories varies widely, from somber, realistic stories to absurdist slapstick.
 Whereas the traditional Punisher stories remained within the United States and involved antagonists and settings of conventional domestic crime, stories of the MAX Punisher often focus on current events, ranging from corporate fraud to sexual slavery and the war on terror.
 He also fights white supremacists, such as the Hate-Monger.

-The miniseries Born by Garth Ennis and Darick Robertson further examines Castle's roots, tracing them back to his last tour of the Vietnam War, where he undergoes a psychological transformation into the Punisher to survive a massive assault on his fortification by the combined forces of the Viet Cong and the North Vietnamese Army.
-The one-shot Punisher: The Tyger, by Ennis and John Severin, went even further and showed that Castle had lived with murders, deaths and criminals from his childhood.
-The MAX version of the Punisher ends with the character's death.
-After killing the Kingpin, Castle dies from his own wounds in issue #21 of PunisherMAX.
-He is buried in issue #22 as his death sparks a public uprising and killing of the city's criminals.
+The one-shot Punisher: The Tyger (2006), by Ennis and John Severin, delved into the MAX version of Castle's life before Vietnam, portraying murders, deaths and criminals from his childhood.